Car Parking

 The Museum’s accessible entry point is signposted from the car park into the building via a side door behind the Clock House Café building.
 Door widths and access points into and within the building are suitable for standard sized wheelchairs and small mobility scooters.

-- Exhibitions: all main exhibition areas are located on the ground floor which operates on a single level.
+Exhibition & Galleries; all main exhibition areas are located on the ground floor which operates on a single level.
 The Grand Hall Upper Gallery, the Red Corridor and the library is accessible via stairs only.

 Blind and Visually Impaired Friendly